 Read this information carefully.
-You must specify clearly which procedure you wish to request: hearing (written or oral); reconsideration; or Employee's Compensation Appeals Board (ECAB) You may not request two forms of appeal at the same time.
+You must specify clearly which procedure you wish to request: hearing (written or oral); reconsideration; or Employee's Compensation Appeals Board (ECAB) you may not request two forms of appeal at the same time.
 Be sure to send your request to the right address.
 The time limits for appeal begin to run on the date of decision.
 The date of your appeal is determined by the postmark of your appeal letter.

-HEARING: If your injury occurred on or after July 4, 1966 and you have not previously requested reconsideration as described below, you may request an oral hearing before a hearing representative.
+• HEARING: If your injury occurred on or after July 4, 1966 and you have not previously requested reconsideration as described below, you may request an oral hearing before a hearing representative.
 Such a request must be made in writing and within 30 days after the date of OWCP's decision.
 At an oral hearing you will be given the opportunity to present oral testimony and written evidence in further support of your claim.
-The hearing will be informal and will be held at a location in your area by a hearing representative from Washington, D.C.
+The hearing will be informal and will be held at a location in your area or telephonically by a hearing representative from Washington, D.C.
 You may represent yourself or be represented at the hearing by any person authorized by you in writing.
+Request for oral argument will no longer be automatically approved.
+The appellant (or rep) must request oral argument specifying the issues to be argued and providing a statement supporting the need to appear in person before ECAB.